vippsas/vipps-report-api/api-guide/settlement.md

 Indicates that a payout has been scheduled from the ledger, as described in [Payout delay](#payout-delay).

+The `reference` field is set to the reference the bank transfer will have in your bank account; for instance:

+* Norway: `Utbet.
+2000101 Vippsnr 123456`

 #### payout-aborted

 Indicates that a payout was aborted, and the money put back on the ledger.